 Not necessarily.
 As long as your subsequent project fits with our mission and is consistent with our program and tax-exempt guidelines, then we can transition your account into your new organization/project.

 Do people donating to my project get a tax deduction?

 Yes.
 Checks from individual donors, like grants, must be made out to Springboard in order for them to be tax deductible.
 Make sure they write the name of your project in the memo line so we don’t mistake the donation as ours instead.
 We cannot accept checks that are made out to your organization, and we cannot accept donations from someone else through you (i.e., if you were to deposit a donation check into your own account and then write Springboard a check for the same amount).

 Can my friends and family donate money to my project online?

 Yes.
 Our sponsored projects can create fundraising pages through Give MN.
-A directory of projects using GiveMN is here.
+You can browse the projects fundraising on GiveMN here.
 Instructions detailing how to set up a GiveMN page are sent once an approved project returns their signed contract.